datawire/ambassador-docs/docs/emissary/pre-release/topics/install/migrate-to-2-alternate.md

 import Alert from '@material-ui/lab/Alert';

-# $productName$ 2.X Migration Guide

-## Run $productName$ $version$ in a separate cluster
+# Upgrading $productName$ with a separate cluster

-When you run your $productName$ 1.X configuration in a separate cluster, it is not affected by changes meant for $productName$ $version$.
-However, this can result in extra effort and is not time-efficient.
+You can upgrade from any version of $AESproductName$ or $OSSproductName$ to any version of either by installing the new version in a new Kubernetes cluster, then copying over configuration as needed.
+This is the way to be absolutely certain that each installation cannot affect the other: it is extremely safe, but is also significantly more effort.

+For example, to upgrade from some other version of $AESproductName$ or
+$OSSproductName$ to $productName$ $version$:

 1. Install $productName$ $version$ in a completely new cluster.